solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 So why do we need prompt engineering?
 The answer lies in the fact that current LLMs pose a number of challenges that make reliable and consistent completions more challenging to achieve without putting effort into prompt construction and optimization.
 For instance:

 - Model responses are stochastic.
-The same prompt will likely produce different responses with different models or model versions.
+The same prompt will produce different responses with different models or model versions.
 And it may even produce different results with the same model at different times.
 Prompt engineering techniques can help us minimize these variations by providing better guardrails.

 - Models can fabricate responses.
 Models are pre-trained with large but finite datasets, meaning they lack knowledge about concepts outside that training scope.
 As a result, they can produce completions that are inaccurate, imaginary, or directly contradictory to known facts.
 Prompt engineering techniques help users identify and mitigate such fabrications e.g., by asking AI for citations or reasoning.